13 Places to Stargaze in New Jersey 2025

 The High Point State Park

-Important things about The High Point State Park
+Important things about the High Point State Park

 • The park is open from 8 am to 8 p.m. during summer and from 8 a.m. to 4:30 p.m. in winter.